sasha-ajin/citrus-shop-modeling/README.md

 # What's it?

-That's modeling of web-site citrus.ua (you can join this site by link in repo description)
+It's modeling of web-site citrus.ua (you can join this site by link in repo description)

 # Purpose